HerrSchtevie/Journals-of-Jyggalag/Easy NPC Guide.md

 # 🧑‍🎨 EasyNPC Customization Guide – Journals of Jyggalag

+### ⚠️ DISCLAIMER: This guide has not yet been updated to match Jorunals of Jygalag v3.0.0.

 Welcome, Champion of Order.

 This guide walks you through how to **rebuild or customize your NPC appearance merge** using [EasyNPC](https://www.nexusmods.com/skyrimspecialedition/mods/56095).
 This tool gives you full visual control over how characters appear in your game.